nrwl/ng-be-workshop-2024/exercises/advanced/caching-deep-dive.md

 First parameter is obvious.
 If you run `nx build movies-app`, Nx will store the command signature in the hash details and use it to calculate the final hash.
 Every time the command changes ever so slightly, for example when running it with `--prod` or `--verbose`, will change the final hash stamp.

-Each tasks is defined by list of inputs that define the context upon which we run the task command.
+Each task is defined by list of inputs that define the context upon which we run the task command.
 Inputs can be defined in `nx.json` as `targetDefaults`, in `project.json` and `package.json` target's configuration or any combination of the above.
 The best way to get the full list of inputs is by using `Nx Console` IDE extension or by running `nx graph`.
+To see a list of inputs for targets of a specific project such as `movies-api`, you can run `nx show project movies-api`.

 ![Lint task inputs](../assets/lint-inputs.png)

 Some files are explicitly specified, while others are represented by `namedInputs`.
 Named inputs are variables that encapsulate common file groups.
 The two typical ones are:
 - `default` - includes all the files in the project
-- `production` - exludes all files that are not production relevant like `spec.ts` files and lint and test configurations.
+- `production` - excludes all files that are not production relevant like `spec.ts` files and lint and test configurations.

 Any change to files included in the inputs will result in the new hash signature.